What is DAFI?

 Yes.
 A partial sponsorship under the DAFI Programme is possible if the candidate has another source of funding.
 Please consult with the UNHCR or partner office in the country of study.

 No. Postgraduate studies (M.A., M.Sc., Ph.D. and some postgraduate diploma courses) are not supported under the DAFI Programme.

 What are the selection procedures?

-Competition for scholarships is high and only a portion of the qualified candidates meeting the criteria mentioned above can be admitted to the programme.
-Qualified candidates who are not able to join the DAFI Programme are encouraged to take initiatives for identifying alternative sponsorships.
+Competition for scholarships is high and only a portion of the qualified candidates meeting the criteria will be admitted to the programme.

 The selection process normally involves several steps.
-After a pre-selection, suitable candidates are shortlisted and invited to interviews.
-Candidates who have to travel to be interviewed will not be reimbursed for their travel expenses.
-The interviews are held by a Selection Committee usually consisting of UNHCR staff, a member of the German Embassy, other NGOs or organisations providing scholarships, UNHCR partners in the education sector and staff of universities or other academic institutions, or the Ministry of Education or other government officials.
-Based on the interview performance and the documents provided by the applicant the Selection Committee takes the final decision.
-The number of newly accepted candidates depends on the number of DAFI scholarships available in the respective country.
+Following submission of complete application form and material, suitable candidates are shortlisted and invited to interview.
+Interviews are conducted in-person by a Selection Committee usually consisting of UNHCR staff, a representative of the German Embassy, education sector partners, staff of universities or other academic institutions, and Ministry of Education or other government officials.
+Based on the interview performance and application materials, the Selection Committee identifies scholarship recipients according to the number of DAFI scholarships available in the respective country.